-You’ll get a sense of the vastness and majesty of the Southern Alps as you drive along the electric blue waters of Lake Pukaki towards the mountains and straight into a valley in the heart of the Aoraki/Mt Cook National Park.
-Poised in the middle of it all is Aoraki/Mount Cook, New Zealand’s highest mountain, named after Captain James Cook, the first European to set foot in New Zealand.
+You’ll get a sense of the vastness and majesty of the Southern Alps as you drive along the electric blue waters of Lake Pukaki towards the mountains and straight into a valley in the heart of the Mount Cook National Park.
+Poised in the middle of it all is Mount Cook, New Zealand’s highest mountain at an impressive 3,724m.

 The area was made a National Park in 1953, consisting of 140 peaks and 72 glaciers, which cover 40% of its land.
 Along with the Westland, Fiordland and Mount Aspiring National Parks, it makes up a UNESCO World Heritage Site called Te Wahipounamu.

-Stray passengers are lucky enough to stay in the small settlement of Mt Cook Village, 12km from the summit of the mountain, surrounded by some of the most breathtaking scenery in the country.
+Stray passengers stay in the small settlement of Mt Cook Village, 12 km from the summit of the mountain, surrounded by breathtaking scenery and close to the Hooker Valley hiking tracks.

 Population: 250 permanent residents, with approximately 250,000 visitors each year.